flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 <link rel="stylesheet" href="/../../stylesheets/fuel-weight.css">

-This section provides information on the A32NX weights configuration and insight on how to utilize and reference onboard/sim features to configure the aircraft appropriately for departure.
+This section provides information on the A32NX weight configuration and insight on how to utilize and reference onboard/sim features to configure the aircraft appropriately for departure.

 [//]: # ({==)